shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 ### Why We Think It's Valuable

 Often, we have to manipulate various types of multimodal data such as text, images, and documents within the same context window and tools.
 Most of the issues come when we start treating each image or document the same.
 We cannot do that.
 An extremely popular example is building AI agents that process various financial PDFs that sometimes contain only text and sometimes tables, diagrams, and graphs from various reports and research.
-If we try to translate the documents or images with complex layouts to text, we lose a lot of information, resulting in suboptimal solutions.
+If we translate text-only documents to text, that's fine.
+But if we try to translate the documents or images with complex layouts to text, we lose a lot of information, resulting in suboptimal solutions.
 Thus, instead of using OCR-based systems that normalize everything to text, modern AI systems directly process data input in their native format (documents, images, audio), preserving all the rich information made possible by their specific format.
 For example, if we translate sketches or diagrams to text, it's impossible to grasp all the details, such as the colors and geometrical relationships between the elements, in text.
 But directly processing the image, as a human would, is easier to implement, faster, cheaper, more intuitive, and usually more performant.
 That's why AI apps MUST have native support for images and documents to easily process complex data formats and relationships that are natural for a human being to use in their daily workflow.

 ### Expected Length of the Lesson